elohimgv/audio-programming-in-chuck/README.md

 ![Attack, Decay, Sustain and Realase](https://github.com/elohimgv/audio-programming-in-chuck/blob/master/assignment-5/ADSR.png)

 #### Frequency Modulation Synthesis
-Is a physical modeling, where you model an compute the physcis of wave as they vibrate and propagate.
+Is a physical modeling, where you model and compute the physcis of wave as they vibrate and propagate.
 Like a violin or clarinet.
 ```chuck
 // Modeling a violin through waveforms
 SinOsc vib => SawOsc viol => ADSR env => dac;